DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: The double machine learning inference method

-\begin{quote} \textbf{Remark 4} (\emph{Brief literature overview on double machine learning}) The presented double machine learning method was developed in \citet{dml2018}.
-The idea of using property (16) to construct estimators and inference procedures that are robust to small mistakes in nuisance parameters can be traced back to \citet{neyman} and has been used explicitly or implicitly in the literature on debiased sparsity-based inference \citep{belloni2011, belloni2014pivotal, javanmard2014hypothesis, van2014asymptotically, zhang2014, chernozhukov2015valid} as well as (implicitly) in the classical semi-parametric learning theory with low-dimensional \(X\) \citep{bickel1993efficient, newey1994asymptotic, van2000asymptotic, van2011targeted}.
-These references also explain that if we use scores \(\psi\) that are not Neyman-orthogonal in high dimensional settings, then the resulting estimators of \(\theta_0\) are not \(1/\sqrt{N}\) consistent and are generally heavily biased. \end{quote}
+The presented double machine learning method was developed in \citet{dml2018}.
+The idea of using property~\ref{neyman} to construct estimators and inference procedures that are robust to small mistakes in nuisance parameters can be traced back to \citet{neyman} and has been used explicitly or implicitly in the literature on debiased sparsity-based inference \citep{belloni2011, belloni2014pivotal, javanmard2014hypothesis, van2014asymptotically, zhang2014, chernozhukov2015valid} as well as (implicitly) in the classical semi-parametric learning theory with low-dimensional \(X\) \citep{levit1975, hasminskii1978, bickel1993efficient, newey1994asymptotic, van2000asymptotic, van2011targeted}.
+These references also explain that if we use scores \(\psi\) that are not Neyman-orthogonal in high dimensional settings, then the resulting estimators of \(\theta_0\) are not \(1/\sqrt{N}\) consistent and are generally heavily biased.